This post covers things to do in the charming Little Venice area of London.

 9. See the Canalway Cavalcade in May

-If you're in London during early May, you should see this colorful and exciting waterway festival.
+If you're in London in early May, you should see this colorful and exciting waterway festival.

 You can expect longboats, live music, trade booths, delicious foods, and a fair with rides for all ages.